rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 <a name="5.24.32.6">5.24.32.6</a> Make a note on publication statement if the [Place of publication](/DCRMR/ppdm/Place-of-publication/) appears in more than one language or script and the original position of elements was transposed (see [5.21.39.1](/DCRMR/ppdm/Place-of-publication/#5.21.39.1)).

-## 5.24.33 Notes from Name of publisher
+## 5.24.33 Note on name of publisher

 <a name="5.24.33.1">5.24.33.1</a> *Optionally*, make a note on publication statement if only the address, sign, or initials of the publisher appear in lieu of the name, the publisher’s name can be identified and supplied as [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) (see [5.22.32.1](/DCRMR/ppdm/Name-of-publisher/#5.22.32.1)).